WiceDe/snazzy-sdk/README.md

 callback(action, data)
 ```

-#### alternateWebhook (optional)
+#### webhookUrl (optional)

-If a url is supplied in the alternateWebhook field of the action that url will be used for instead of any globally set url.
+If a url is supplied in the webhookUrl field of the action that url will be used for instead of any globally set url.

 #### Example for addAction:
 ```